shawnmckinney/remote-code-execution-sample/README.md

  YouveBeenHacked             <--- this file is new but should not be here.
  ```

-6. View the contents of YouveBeenHacked:
+6. View the contents of *YouveBeenHacked*:

  ```
  myuser@ubuntu:~/Development/serial-exploit-sample$ cat YouveBeenHacked